Type constructor with unit (return) and bind (>>=),

 we must give n instances.

-is extremely ad hoc!
+lift is extremely ad hoc!

 Represent effectful programs as modular syntax